 Fix: BSOD Caused By Address “ntoskrnl.exe+3f73b0”

-It is usually your outdated operating system components that are causing the issue, which is why it is imperative that you keep your Windows operating system updated at all times.
+Often, outdated operating system components are the cause of this problem, so it’s important to keep your Windows operating system up to date at all times.

-1. Press Windows + I keys simultaneously on your keyboard to launch Windows Settings.
+1. Press the Windows + I keys together to open Windows Settings.

-2. Click on Updates & Security from the list of options on your screen.
+2. Click on Update & Security from the options on your screen.

 update-and-security